gard-projects/machine-learning/ShallowLearning/SVM/README.md

 &nbsp;

 # Feature engineering
 To prepare for training the model, we must first do some data preprocessing.
-I use the Pandas library to store all the data (from the Excel file) to a DataFrame object, which again supports the convertion to Numpy arrays.
+I use the Pandas library to store all the data (from the Excel file) to a DataFrame object, which again is converted into a Numpy array.
 Additionally I assume the data is normally distributed, thus we perform standardization on the features inside the Pipeline object.
 Lastly we must set the target values to -1 or 1, see below.
 ```
  data_excel = pd.read_excel("dataset/raisin.xlsx")